 Arizona milkweed maintains a naturally attractive form and doesn’t need pruning.
 However, if it’s getting leggy or too big for its spot, you can trim in the late fall.
 But wait until seed pods have formed and released their seeds to give them a chance to reseed.

 The common name Arizona milkweed suggests that it is found mainly (or only) in Arizona.
-While there are small pockets growing naturally in Arizona, the majority of native populations are found in Mexico.
+Ironically, it actually has limited distribution in Arizona, and is only found growing canyons in southeastern Arizona.
+The majority of native populations are found in Mexico.

-If you live in the desert southwest and want to diversify your butterfly garden, here’s a list of the milkweed species commercially available:
+If you live in the desert southwest and want to diversify your butterfly garden, a few other native milkweed species that are commercially available include desert milkweed (Asclepias subulata) and pineleaf milkweed (Asclepias linaria).

 Did you enjoy this article?